faik-sevim/abrekcoin/README.md

 objective is to create new products by combining what I have learned.

 - 👀 I’m interested in Cybersecurity and Big data technologies.
-- 🌱 I’m currently learning Go(lang),Oracle Db, Oracle Key vault, Oracle DB vault.
+- 🌱 I’m currently learning Go(lang)
 - 📫 How to reach me faik.sevim@itu.edu.tr

 I am working for feed my github contribution snake :)